Leigh High School: Music programs

 Leigh High School is noted in the Campbell Union High School District for its many musical programs.
-Leigh offers a concert band, a symphonic band, a wind ensemble, and two jazz ensemble, with symphonic band, wind ensemble, and one of the jazz bands requiring an audition while concert band does not.
+Leigh offers a symphonic band, a wind ensemble, and two jazz ensemble, with symphonic band, wind ensemble, and one of the jazz bands requiring an audition while concert band does not.
 The music program offers both Winter Percussion and Winter Guard programs, the latter of which has become a World Guard and has ranked in the finals at world competitions.

 Leigh also offers choir as a year-long class for all grades.

 As of the 2008–2009 school year, the music program's parent association changed its original name from Instrumental Music Parents' Association, to Performing Arts Parents' Association (PAPA), due to the combination of Leigh High School's drama, choir, and band programs.

-Leigh High School' has a concert band, concert choir, symphonic band, wind ensemble, two jazz bands, and marching band.
+Leigh High School' has a concert choir, symphonic band, wind ensemble, two jazz bands, and marching band.
 They also have an AP music theory class.

 Leigh High School Marching Band

 Marching band is one of the school's most popular and renowned activities, usually bringing in more than 100 students per season.
 It includes a drumline, a front ensemble, a colorguard, woodwind instruments, and brass instruments.

 The marching band competes in the Western Band Association competitions in the fall, along with the Northern California Band Association competitions.
 They also perform their competition show at most home football games.

 Pre-marching season preparation for the band includes a few clinics and two band camps, each a weekend long.

 Marching band field shows usually consist of an opener, a ballad, a percussion feature, and a closer.
 In addition to a band director and staff members, the marching band is led by student captains and section leaders.

 In the winter of 2012, the Leigh High School Marching Band traveled to San Diego to perform in the Bridgepoint Education Holiday Bowl.
 They marched in the Big Bay Balloon Parade, were selected to perform their show during pregame, and were also a part of a combined halftime show with other schools from around the nation.
-Later they took part in a national competition.
-The band won first place and all the caption awards in both the parade and competition.
+Later, in 2021, they took part in the Western Band Association Regional Championship.
+The band took first in the 3A division.